-Promotion is desired by people in both public and private organizations.
-In a public organization promotion is done using the most senior position and then it trickles downwards while in the private sector, promotion is awarded based on how well the individual or team performs.
-In a public organization, promotion is more organized and transparent compared to the private organization.
-Promotion in public organizations are almost sure except the person has a query or commits a crime but in the private organization, promotion can be delayed and sat upon for a number of reasons ranging from insufficient money to pay huge salaries to intimidation and denial of promotion f.
+Promotion is desired by people in both public and private organisations.
+In a public organisation, promotion is done using the most senior position and then it trickles downwards while in the private sector, promotion is awarded based on how well the individual or team performs.
+In a public organisation, promotion is more organised and transparent compared to private organisation.
+Promotion in public organisations are almost sure except the person has a query or commits a crime but in the private organisation, promotion can be delayed and sat upon for a number of reasons ranging from insufficient money to pay huge salaries to intimidation and denial of promotion.

+f.
 Industry focus

 The industry focus here refers to sectors of the economy where their strength lies.
-For the private organization, their industry focus are industries like technology, banks, manufacturers, financial institutions and real estate while for public organization, their industry focus lies in education, power holding, military, mining, oil and banking amongst others.
-For public libraries falls under public organization and it is run like a public parastatal but private libraries are run with more care because the bottle necks that public organization possesses is absent.
+For the private organisation, their industry focus are industries like technology, banks, manufacturers, financial institutions and real estate while for a public organisation, their industry focus lies in education, power holding, military, mining, oil and banking amongst others.
+For public libraries falls under the public organisation and it is run like a public parastatal but private libraries are run with more care because the bottlenecks that public organisation possesses is absent.

 g.
-Organizational culture
+Organisational culture

-The organizational culture explains the shared values and general beliefs of the staff in an organization.
+The organisational culture explains the shared values and general beliefs of the staff in an organisation.
 These shared values and beliefs are passed to new staff that are employed.
-In the public organization, there is usually more job security and members of staff cannot be sacked easily.
-While in private organization, the security of job is solely based on performance, i.e., if one is nor performing well, the person can be easily laid off.
+In the public organisation, there is usually more job security and members of staff cannot be sacked easily.
+While in a private organisation, the security of a job is solely based on performance, i.e., if one is not performing well, the person can be easily laid off.
 For example, the culture a public library has is not the culture a private library has in the sense that a public library takes its instructions from the federal government and so their cultures, beliefs, rules and regulations are quite different from the private library which takes instruction from the parent institution and its rules, regulations, beliefs and values are passed down from their patrons.

-In this unit, some topics were discussed extensively; concept of public organization, financial management in public organization, concept of private organization, financial management in private organization, difference between public and private organization which includes; goods, leadership, organizational structure, goals, promotion, industry focus and organizational culture.
-Public organizations are very different from private organizations in all ramifications.
-Public organizations are owned, run and managed by the Federal government while the public organization is owned, run and managed by private individuals.
+In this unit, some topics were discussed extensively; the concept of public organisation, financial management in a public organisation, the concept of private organisation, financial management in a private organisation, the differences between public and private organisations which include; goods, leadership, organisational structure, goals, promotion, industry focus and organisational culture.

+Public organisations are very different from private organisations in all ramifications.
+Public organisations are owned, run and managed by the Federal government while the public organisation is owned, run and managed by private individuals.